threatgrid/kiries/README.md

 Unpack the archive, or open up the git repository, and you will see a directory structure like this:

- * `config` -- configuration files for riemann and elasticsearch
+ * `config` -- configuration files for riemann and ElasticSearch
- * `resources/htdocs` -- Web documents, including kibana, and it configuration in `kabana/config.js`
+ * `resources/htdocs` -- Web documents, including Kibana, and it configuration in `kibana/config.js`
  * `src` -- Kiries src files
  * `logs` -- log files
  * `bin` -- helper shell scripts